 Why would a good photographer need piccure+?

-“Get good glass and work on your technique and you won’t need any ‘magic’ software.”
+“Get good glass and work on your technique and you won’t need any ‘magical’ software.”

 – Photographer, random forum

-Modern lenses – particularly complex and expensive design – exhibit significant copy-to-copy variation.
-Unless you test several copies of a lens prior to purchasing it, you may end up with a “weak optical performance”.
+Modern lenses, particularly complex and expensive designs, exhibit significant copy-to-copy variation.
+Unless you test several copies of a lens prior to purchasing it, you may end up with “weak optical performance”.